 A: Retirees want access to better healthcare without having to live in high-crime urban neighborhoods.
-They also desire suburban life that still offers lots of recreation, shopping and dining establishments nearby.
+They also desire suburban life that still offers lots of recreation and dining establishments nearby.

 3. What type of climate does Ohio typically have throughout the year?

 A: Similar to upper states such as Wyoming, Minnesota or Michigan, Ohio sees all four changing seasons.
 There is snow in the winter, and the temperatures can drop during the colder months.

 Cities near Lake Erie generally get lots of snow but having access to water activities in summer is a huge selling point to many retirees.
 If you prefer warmer States, see our article about the best places to retire in Florida.